China Everbright Bank Co., Ltd., Hong Kong Branch charts path to HR automation

 Prior to the debut of the ESS platform, CEBHK’s HR Department devoted time and efforts to communicate and engage staff to help them understand the value of the platform.
 Briefing sessions were held during the bank’s townhall meetings to introduce the platform and collect employees’ views and comments.

-“The ESS platform helps us increase employee empowerment, transparency and efficiency which aligns the core value of our bank,” noted Chan.
+“The ESS platform helps us increase employee empowerment, transparency and efficiency which aligns with the core value of our bank,” noted Chan.

 The platform allows employees to log on to carry out a number of self-services for streamlining HR operations and approval flow.
 Leave management becomes more transparent and efficient.
 Trivial and repetitive tasks such as the printing and manual distribution of leave reports could be greatly reduced.
 As a result, HR executives could reduce administrative burdens and focus on more strategic tasks such as talent acquisition, performance management, learning and development etc.